jiftechnify/strfrui/README.md

 }
 ```

-You may want to use `ratelimit.ByUserAndKind` to impose different limits for diffrent event kinds.
+You may want to use `ratelimit.ByUserAndKind` to impose different limits for different event kinds.

 ### Writing Custom Sifter from Scratch